 - provide support or training to improve the employability of those facing disadvantage

-- Enrich lives of disadvantaged local people through provision of cultural/educational events or experiences
+- enrich the lives of disadvantaged local people through provision of cultural/educational events or experiences

-- Improve the local green environment through small scale projects
+- improve local green spaces through small scale environmental projects

 Projects that are open to the public or that make use of computing in their delivery are favourably considered.